hynek/argon2-cffi/docs/parameters.rst

    :class:`~argon2.PasswordHasher` will *not* determine this for you and use a default value that you can find in the linked API docs.
 #.
 Figure out how much memory each call can afford (``memory_cost``).
    The RFC recommends 4 GB for backend authentication and 1 GB for frontend authentication.
+   The APIs use Kibibytes_ (1024 bytes) as base unit.
 #.
 Select the salt length.
    16 bytes is sufficient for all applications, but can be reduced to 8 bytes in the case of space constraints.
 #.
 Choose a hash length (``hash_len``, called "tag length" in the documentation).